 Stay tuned.
 If you haven’t already, sign up to our mailing list using the form below and you’ll be notified as soon as updates are published.

-You’ll even nab yourself our free guide to creating your very own bestseller while you’re at it.
+You’ll even nab yourself a free guide while you’re at it.